wickett/continuous-delivery-class/README.md

 ## Prerequisites
 Install Docker for Mac from https://docs.docker.com/docker-for-mac/install/

+## To run everything

-To run the whole deal, run
+To run the whole set of tools, run

 `docker-compose up --build -d`

-and it should build and run the jenkins and nexus containers.
+and it should build and run the jenkins and nexus containers and hook them up together.
+Jenkins will be available on localhost:8080 and Nexus on localhost:8081.

 ## To run the jenkins docker container